 Areas of stubborn fat can be especially frustrating for men and women who are striving for smoother, leaner body contours.
 For these individuals, liposuction can break down and suction pockets of superficial fat from nearly anywhere on the body, providing an effective method for reshaping the figure.
-John M. Sarbak, MD—our board-certified plastic surgeon—has undergone extensive training in various liposuction approaches and has nearly 20 years of experience utilizing both tumescent and ultrasound-assisted liposuction systems to create optimal cosmetic outcomes for his patients.
+Our board-certified plastic surgeon has undergone extensive training in various liposuction approaches and have more than 20 years of experience utilizing both tumescent and ultrasound-assisted liposuction systems to create optimal cosmetic outcomes for his patients.
 As with all surgical procedures, Dr. Sarbak emphasizes natural-looking results achieved through ethical practices designed to protect patient safety.

 If you are considering liposuction to target areas of excess fat, we encourage you to review the helpful information provided on this page and contact our office to schedule a consultation with Dr. Sarbak.